jahid-razan/Bux_Assignment/README.md

 5. The table is used in the tableau to prepare the visualizations/dashboard.
 6. The codes used to extract the new tables has been added in a [separate file](https://github.com/jahid-razan/Bux_Assignment/blob/main/Bux_codes.sql).
+7. The Accounts and Orders Tables can be joined based on the common user_id column and the Masterdata and Orders can be joined using the security id column.

 # 5. References: